 My only complain about the Lake Tahoe skiing is the limited amount of green runs for families.
 So many resorts forget about the family skiers and the carful of kids we bring to ski.

-I get it, we aren’t glamorous with our endless needs.
+I get it; we aren’t glamorous with our endless needs.
 We are slow and clog up the lift lines.
 Sometimes our kids are whiny.

 Mt.
 Rose Ski Tahoe Green Runs

 Mt.
 Rose offers a lot of green runs for kids.
 In fact, Mt.
 Rose offers two green skiing areas, not a green run that doubles as a slow zone.
-Each area is service by a lift.
+Each area is serviced by a lift.

 The Wizard Lift

 The Enchanted Forest offers green runs in a separate area that’s not tacked on to the bottom of a blue or black run.
 The Wizard is not a pass-thru lift to more advanced skiing.
-It’s the gateway to magical Enchanted Forest that’s perfect for kids and the parents that ski with them.
+It’s the gateway to the magical Enchanted Forest that’s perfect for kids and the parents who ski with them.

 You have the option of skiing down runs like Magic Potion, Dragon’s Tail or Spellbound.
-Even on the busiest holidays you feel alone in the world discovering an enchanted land that might be harboring a woodland sprite or dare we say, Harry?
+Even on the busiest holidays, you feel alone in the world, discovering an enchanted land that might be harboring a woodland sprite or, dare we say, Harry?

 Galena Lift